Skip to Main Content

 • UMD Pressbooks is now integrated with ELMS/Canvas, so you can embed book chapters in your course modules for easy student access.

 If you're interested, please contact us to schedule an appointment.
-We can determine whether Pressbooks is a good fit for your project, set you up with an account, and provide basic training for the platform.
+We can discuss your project needs, set you up with a Pressbooks account, and provide basic training for the platform.

 Frequently Asked Questions